-Addresses of an area reserved in the local memory space are unique to each process.
-Processes may allocate areas with addresses that have the same values with each other but actually point to different areas.
-If the local memory space has an area allocated by Process A, therefore, Address X in this area cannot be used by Process B. Address X for Process A and Address X for Process B may have the same value but actually point to different areas.
+Addresses of an area in the local memory space are unique to each process.
+Processes may allocate areas with overlapping addresses, but they actually point to different areas.
+If Process A allocates an area in the local memory space, Address X in this area cannot be used by Process B. Address X for Process A and Address X for Process B may have the same value but actually point to different areas.

-Shared memory space refers to memory space that can be accessed by any process.
+Shared memory space is accessible from any process of its own AMP TKSE.
 This space can be used to pass data between processes.